 How To Tell If Cottage Cheese Is Bad?

 If there aren’t any changes in appearance, you check the smell.
-If it’s not sour, you taste it.
+If it’s not off, you taste it.
 Then, based on the taste, you eat it or discard it.
-If it tastes good, it’s okay to eat ([KSN]).
+If it tastes good, it’s okay to eat.

 Now let’s talk about a couple of situations where people often think their cottage cheese is bad, but it’s not.
 Those include:

 - The surface is slightly yellow.
 If it’s all-natural cottage cheese, the cheese being yellowish isn’t a problem.
-The cream’s color depends on the time of year and the cow’s diet ([KSN]).
+The cream’s color depends on the time of year and the cow’s diet.

 - Consistency is different from the previous batch.
 Some producers don’t homogenize their cottage cheese and don’t add stabilizers.
-If that’s the case, the texture varies batch to batch and that’s normal ([KSN]).
+If that’s the case, the texture varies from batch to batch, and that’s normal.

 - Separation on top.
 If you opened the container a couple of days ago and some of it separated, don’t panic.
-It’s normal, and you can fix it by stirring it gently ([DB]).
+It’s normal, and you can fix it by stirring it gently.
+The same happens to ricotta, for instance.

 If you’re not 100% sure your cottage cheese is fine, discard it.
 Better safe than sorry.